 There were times in my life when I wore resentment like armor.
 You see, I love someone afflicted with addiction.
 Addiction is a disease—not a lifestyle.
 I have been disappointed, irate, terrified, and sad beyond words but then I look at that four letter word H.O.P.E.
 I have HOPE that he will be safe and find his way.
 I have hope that I will continue loving him without judgment.

 I also was in a long term relationship where I felt unappreciated; where sarcasm was considered “affectionate banter”.
 I thought that no response was the right response but resentment drove out my loving spirit.
 I could either make a change or lose myself to the anger.
 It wasn’t easy and it took years of contemplation but I chose to end the relationship.
-I found the courage to move on, leaving the anger behind.
-I still love that guy and we have children together but I’ve grown up and out of the dysfunction.
+I found the courage to move on, leaving the angst behind.
+I still love that guy and we have children together but I’ve grown up and out of that dysfunctional web.

 I have HOPE that I will wake up tomorrow in good spirits.
 I have HOPE that the people I love will be happy and healthy.
 I have HOPE that I will experience wonderful, joyful, loving times and continue to learn from my struggles.